RURAL ROUTES 2017 TRIPS

 THANK YOU FOR ANOTHER FANTASTIC YEAR OF RURAL ROUTES FARM TOURS!

 Rural Routes is Back for 2017!

-Join us on Saturday July 22nd and learn from farmers about sustainable, local food at a lavender apiary and a certified organic farm.
+Join us on Saturday August 5th and learn from farmers about sustainable, local food at an alpaca wool farm and a family run farm.

 For more information and to book tickets, email Saige at email@example.com or call our office at 905 549 0900.

 Thank you to Smart Commute Hamilton for their support.

 Below, you can find information about last year's Rural Routes tours!

 The bus pulls into Weir's Lane Lavender and Apiary on a Saturday morning.
 Hopping off the bus, we are met with the sweet fragrance of lavender.

 The farm is run by Kevin and Abigail Beagle, who after getting tired of their lifestyle in Toronto, moved to Hamilton in 2010 to start growing lavender.
 Now, they create 107 lavender and bee products.

 We walk between the rows of flowers while Kevin explains their different uses; the French Lavender is used in scented products, while English Lavender is used for baking and medicinal purposes.
 In total they grow 13 cultivars of lavender including rarer white, pink, and yellow varieties.
 Luckily, lavender has no pests (it is an insect repellant), so they don’t use any pesticide at the farm.
 Kevin also adds that since they don’t mind the rows of flowers looking wild, they pluck weeds by hand instead of using herbicides.